dudabrasilc/freight-management/README.md

 # Database tables

-The database tables communicate with eachother through a one-to-many table association relationship, represented below:
+The database tables communicate with eachother through a many-to-many table association relationship, represented below on the ERD(Entity Relationship Diagram):

 <img alt="table-association" src='./readme-files/table-association.png' />

 # Navigating
 To navigate through the application, you will be using the navbar.